Improved Clinch Knot – Very strong, plus it is easy to learn and remember

 With braid, you can also pass the tag end twice through the eye of the hook at the start for added knot strength in which case you can use fewer wraps.
 Try just 10 or 12 instead.

 The good thing about using the Improved Clinch Knot for braid and mono is that you don’t need to learn a completely new knot, you just have to remember to add more line wraps.
 The easier a knot is to tie the better.
+The best knot for joining braid to fluorocarbon or monofilament is the FG Knot which is both strong and at the same time very slim so that it passes easily through your line guides.

 The only difference between the Improved Clinch Knot and the (ordinary) Clinch Knot is that the line is not passed back through the loop at the end of the tying process.
 The improved version is just as quick to tie.